 This paper was improved through conversations and feedback from Paul Adamczyk, Yun Young Lee, Stas Negara, Mohsen Vakilian and Roger Whitney.
-We thank Robert Hanmer and Joe Yoder for shepherding this paper, and thank Takashi Abi, Marco Hernandez, Jeff Hutchinson, Lise Hvatum, Christian Kohls, Jake Miller, Karl Rehmer, Linda Rising, and Robert Zack for their invaluable comments during the writers' workshop at PLoP 2009.
-Further thanks to Tracy Chong, Ralph Johnson and Audrey Petty for their continued support and encouragement.
+We would also like to personally thank Robert Hanmer and Joe Yoder for shepherding this paper for PLoP 2009.